nicolaskruchten/nicolaskruchten.github.io/_posts/2025-11-30-vibe-cading-a-data-physicalization.md

 >
 > The current "cube" is going to be called a block made of material 1 and it will have a square base the size of the square. it will have an 'overlay' disk like we have now made of material 2 which is one layer thick and will have a radius.
 Our blocks will no longer be cubes but instead will be the height of 4 plates and 4 gaps because I want there to be two holes punched horizontally through the block such that I can fit a stick through with a gap all around. one hole will go front to back and one hole will go left to right.

-It did a great job on its first shot, but I had to nudge it once since the "sticks" were cylinders :
+It did a great job on its first shot, but I had to nudge it once since the "sticks" were cylinders and the holes were going to intersect (this is where you kind of hit some of Claude's limitations in terms of how real-world objects function mechanically, but it was very easy to work through by giving it a worked example):

 > ok so clarifications:
 >